finos/FDC3/docs/app-directory/overview.md

 A desktop agent will usually include a user interface allowing the user to select from a set of launchable applications and then allow them to manually launch an one.
 It is also responsible for launching applications necessary to resolve a raised intent.
 However, it must first retrieve the necessary metadata about the available applications.
 An app directory provides an endpoint to retrieve a list of the available applications along with their metadata, which may include or link to additional information necessary to launch the application in a specific desktop agent.

-A launcher will usually be configured with the locations of one or more AppD servers (which is necessary to implement intent resolution), however, as described in the [AppD Discovery](/AppD_Discovery) section, a fully qualified application identifier (app1@host.appd.com) may also be used to both locate the AppD service and to retrieve the specific application data.
+A launcher will usually be configured with the locations of one or more AppD servers (which is necessary to implement intent resolution), however, as described in the [Service Discovery](#service-discovery) section, a fully qualified application identifier (app1@host.appd.com) may also be used to both locate the AppD service and to retrieve the specific application data.

 ![img](assets/appd_launcher_embedded.png)